 With the mileage deduction, the IRS only lets you deduct trips that are for business.
 Here are the drives the IRS considers to be business:

-Trips you make to meet with clients or vendors qualify for this deduction.
-This can include drives for dinner, coffee, drinks, etc
+- Miles drove to meet with clients or vendors for meals or beverages qualify for this deduction.

-Driving from home to a temporary work location that you expect to last (and does, in fact, last) less than one year
+- Temporary job sites.
+Driving from home to a temporary work location that you expect to last (and does, in fact, last) less than one year.

 Can you deduct mileage to and from work?